caidenceus/cpprequest/agile/active_sprint.md

 		- Documentation to reflects the implementation change [X] Write function and class docstrings in public library header files
-		- Functions and classes are documented using cygen style docstrings
+		- Functions and classes are documented using cygen style docstrings [ ] Move errors out of cppr, they should be in a separate file/namespace
+		- error.h and error.cpp contain all errors currently in cppr
+		- Errors have been removed from cppr and resice in cppr_error [ ] Operating system agnostic get last error function
+		- On Linux returns errno and on windows returns WSAGetLastError
+		- This function lives in cppr_error
+    [ ] Remove duplicate header files
+		- Four header files live in ./include/ as well as ./ remove all non public headers from ./include/
+		- Remove public facing headers from ./

 ### Misc
 	[ ] Change Linux compiler to G++ rather than GCC